With the creation of this fund the DAS is responding to

 What we will do

-The Fund would develop the DAS’s recent policy to support scholars, acquisitions and display with
+The Fund will develop the DAS’s recent policy to support scholars, acquisitions and display with

-(ii) assistance with travel connected with research, which will be publicised by the DAS (eg lead to Journal or newsletter articles)
+(i) travel connected with research, which might be publicised by the DAS (eg in Journal or newsletter articles)

-- An annual Collections Access Grant offered to a publicly funded museum to improve the access and presentation of existing collections.
+Two annual Collection Access Grants awarded to publicly funded or charitable trust museums to improve access to and presentation of existing collections.